 - Deborah Cohen, PhD – Co-Investigator, Methods Unit Lead

 - Sue Flocke, PhD – Co-Investigator, Implementation Unit Lead

 - Miguel Marino, PhD – Co-Investigator, Methods Unit Lead

 - Sonja Likumahuwa-Ackman, MID, MPH – BRIDGE-C2 Center Manager

-- Perry Foley, MPH – Implementation Laboratory Manager
+- April Lee, MPH – Implementation Laboratory Manager

-Explore our recent findings to catch up on what Bridge-C2 has learned.
+Explore our recent findings to catch up on what BRIDGE-C2 is learning.